bryanwb/teachmyselfcs/README.md

 Once I finally graduated, I struggled to hold a job programming.
 I just couldn't still at a desk for 8 hours a day or even concentrate on programming problems for that length of time.
-I was diagnosed with ADHD as a young child but my parents chose not medicate me as I never had any problems in school.
+I was diagnosed with ADHD as a young child but my parents chose not medicate me as I never had any (big) problems in school.
 However, it was a big problem for my job as a programmer.
-I then decided to pursue another passion of mine, travel.
-I found a job with the U.S. Foreign Service as a Window System Administrator.
+One year of university, I decided to pursue another passion of mine, travel.
+I took a job with the U.S. Foreign Service as a Window System Administrator.
 The job took me Tel Aviv, Hong Kong, and finally Kathmandu.
 The work wasn't terrifically interesting but the lifestyle was awesome.
 After five years in the service I found myself managing the IT